Engin-Boot/capture-behavior-of-a-visit-counter-lavandesh/needs-director.md

   Given : The hospital is open

-  When : Schedule of visiting specialists for the day is pushed or new visit of consultant is added
+  When : Push Schedule of visiting specialists for the day or Add new visit of consultant

   Then : Generate a report with number of slots to reserve along with time of when to reserve slot